-How to Become a Data Scientist in 2022: Four Essential Steps
+How to Become a Data Scientist: Four Essential Steps

 If you’re curious about how to become a data scientist, you’re probably the kind of person who loves numbers.

 Maybe you like the challenge of solving mathematical problems, or perhaps you enjoy reviewing data and parsing through spreadsheets that your friends dismiss as boring or indecipherable.
 These puzzles have always been fun for you — but now, you want to put your analytical mind to the test and see if you can build a career out of your inherent skills.

 Even if this description doesn’t fit you perfectly, don’t be discouraged!
 It doesn’t matter if you’re an established, trained mathematician or just a hobbyist with an interest in analysis; with the right resources and enough time and effort, you can become a skilled (and marketable!) data scientist.

 In this article, we’ll explain everything you need to know to make your long-awaited career transition.